The Big Easy. N’awlins. NOLA. The Crescent City. The City that Care Forgot.

 It still takes me by surprise.
-But open containers are welcome in the Crescent City, so take that badboy to go and wander the French Quarter!
+But open containers are welcome in the Crescent City, so savor your weekend in New Orleans and wander the French Quarter!
 That’s one of the best ways to pass your time, honestly: just explore, check out the different nooks and crannies, and find what you find.
 It doesn’t hurt to have a cocktail in hand.

 May I recommend a Mango Mango daquiri?

 Ride the Saint Charles Streetcar